Introducing Reclaim™ Biodegradable Gloves - "Landfill gas recovery"

 Introducing the very first biodegradable nylon gloves, 319 Stealth Zero and 329 Jade.
-Designed with biodegradable nylon and biodegradable nitrile coating, once these gloves are disposed of in modern landfills, they degrade in 5 years (ASTM D5511) compared to the 50+ years it takes for regular synthetic gloves.
+Designed with biodegradable nylon and biodegradable nitrile coating, once these gloves are disposed of in modern landfills, they degrade in 5 years (ASTM D5511) compared to the 50+ years it takes for regular synthetic gloves leaving no microplastic behind.
 These are perfect everyday gloves that won’t end up stuck in landfills for decades once you dispose them.

-All biodegradable seamless knit gloves pass the ASTM D5511 standard – these gloves show up to 24.1% biodegradation in 233 days
+All biodegradable seamless knit gloves are tested to the ASTM D5511 standard – The gloves show up to 36.8% biodegradation in 392 days.

 Green Monkey Collection